1- Easy approach to steel beams and types of buckling.

 What are purlins and girts?

-There is another sketch, we have a series of frames, and we have purlins, which are small C channels connecting between frames.
+There is another sketch: a series of frames and purlins, which are small C-channels connecting the frames.

-Each frame has a sloped portion, and the eave height is the height of the lowest level of the frame.
-Purlins are the form of beams, that carry the roof loads to the steel frames.
+Each frame has a sloped portion, and the eave height is the lowest level of the frame.
+Purlins are a type of beam that carries roof loads to the steel frames.

-Girts are horizontal beams carrying loads from the block at the external sides of the steel frame, that carry the loads to the frame columns, as we can see from the next slide.
+Girts are horizontal beams that carry loads from the block to the external sides of the steel frame, which then transfer them to the frame columns, as shown on the next slide.

 What is the difference between Purlins and girts?